Foreign policy of William Ewart Gladstone: Prime minister 1868–1874

 When Gladstone began his first ministry December 1, 1868, his attention focused on domestic issues and the Irish question.
-With the fall of the Conservative government in 1868, Gladstone named George Villiers, Lord Clarendon, (1800-70) as his Foreign Secretary.
-Clarendon, a Whig, had years of relevant experience both as a diplomat in Spain in the 1830s and as Foreign Secretary (1852-58, 1865-66).
+With the fall of the Conservative government in 1868, Gladstone named George Villiers, Lord Clarendon, (1800–70) as his Foreign Secretary.
+Clarendon, a Whig, had years of relevant experience both as a diplomat in Spain in the 1830s and as Foreign Secretary (1852–58, 1865–66).
 He stated that his foreign policy would not change in essence, but he was cautious in European relations.
 John Bloomfield, Ambassador to Austria, 1860–71, kept London apprised regarding Austria, France, and Prussia and warned about the risk of war between France and Prussia.
 He pointed to French threats against Belgium, which Britain was obligated by treaty to defend.
 Britain intervened diplomatically to ease the tense situation between Prussia and Austria.

 The major outstanding international issue was relations with the United States, and the emerging threat by Irish Catholic Fenian Brotherhood based in the United States to attack Canada in a failed effort to make Ireland independent.
 Their raids were fiascos and did not cause international trouble.
-Much more serious was Washington's demand for British payment of the losses the American merchant marine suffered during the recent American Civil War at the hands of Confederate raiders built in Britain.
-The issue was settled by international arbitration, whereby London paid $15.5 million.
+Much more serious was Washington's demand for British payment of the losses the Americans suffered during the recent American Civil War at the hands of Confederate commerce raiders and blockade runners built in Britain.
+The issue was partly settled by international arbitration, whereby London paid $15.5 million only for British-built Confederate raiders.

 In terms of the British Empire, there were small movements in Asia and Africa that for the moment demanded minimal attention from Gladstone.
 He opposed expansion in the South Pacific and the Malay Peninsula, although there was attention to the Fiji Islands and an increase in British influence in Malaya.
 The scramble for Africa to characterize the 1880s and not yet begun.
 Britain had small coastal holdings in both the East and West, and a successful war against the Ashanti led to the acquisition of lands in the Gold Coast.
 Diamonds were discovered in South Africa, dramatically increasing the economic importance of the region.
 A level of tension between the Boers and the British in South Africa was slowly increasing.